Friday, May 22, 2015

 In the Greek of Luke 3:23, first of all the order of words are different.
 Secondly the entire genealogy in Greek only says "son of" once, and that's before the "as was supposed" which is put in parentheses.

 In the Greek text of Luke's genealogy, every single name mentioned has the Greek definite article with one exception: the name of Joseph.
 Someone reading the original would understand by the missing definite article from Joseph's name that he was not really part of the genealogy.
-I actually believe the parentheses in English should be expand to include his name.
+I actually believe the parentheses in English should be expanded to include his name.

 So I would render it.